UVA-Course-Explorer/.github/profile/README.md

 If you have ideas to address any of the above limitations, please let us know through our [feedback form](https://forms.gle/Jq2di8Zji4tDNKZF8) or by emailing us at uvacourseexplorer@gmail.com

-# Planned Features
+# Planned Future Features
-We plan to update Search and Catalog with course information for the next semester as soon as they are made available on SIS.

-We also plan to add catalog pages for previous semesters.

-We may also add catalog pages that display the various engagement and discipline requirements (across departments) for the College of Arts & Sciences.
+We are planning to add catalog pages that display the various engagement and discipline requirements for the College of Arts & Sciences.

+We are also planning to add more filtering options on the Search page.

 And as discussed in the limitations section, we may experiment with appending LLM-generated descriptions to short descriptions to improve search results.

 # HooHacks 2023
 We built an initial prototype of this project for HooHacks 2023.
-You can view our DevPost [here](https://devpost.com/software/uva-course-explorer) and our hackathon repository [here](https://github.com/sidlakkoju/UVA-Course-Explorer).
+You can view our Devpost [here](https://devpost.com/software/uva-course-explorer) and our hackathon repository [here](https://github.com/sidlakkoju/UVA-Course-Explorer).